tewidis/HPCA/markdown/memory.md

     * Memory latency
     * Sending the data back over the memory channel
     * Sending the data back to the processor from the memory controller
-3. Recent processor integrate the memory controller into the same chip as the processor and caches
+3. Recent processors integrate the memory controller into the same chip as the processor and caches
     * Eliminates the need for the front-side bus to reduce latency (10-30%)
     * This means the processor is designed to work with a specific type of DRAM